GarethWoodman/GarethWoodman/README.md

 - Behavioural Driven Development - Converting ambiguous user requirements into broken down and simplified 'User Stories' which are then translated into code.
 - SOLID Principles - Adhering to these principles makes my code more clean and efficent

+## Soft Skills:
+- Communication - As required in Tech Support I spoke with a plethora of users from vritually all departments.
+To fix their problems I had to establish rapport, identify the problem, and walk them through possible solutions.
+This transferred into my time at Makers, working in groups we were required to communicate effictively to build applications.